Act in good faith and treat employees fairly

 Deduct the correct amounts for income tax and retirement funds.
 Be sure to deduct the right amount for each pay period based on your employee’s earnings.

 Get leave and public holidays right

-Get familiar with the main types of leave:
+Get familiar with the main types of leave.
+These might include: